Uniboard’s Secret Weapon: Design 360,

 “In addition to high resolution files, we provide animated GIFs, which are short animations using a light effect to show the gloss level and the texture of each finish.”

-The entire 4x8’ panels are scanned with the woodgrain character in place, so designers can position the panels to control the nature of each face in their project
+- The entire 4×8’ panels are scanned with the woodgrain character in place, so designers can position the panels to control the nature of each face in their project

 applications that allow control over lighting sources